 The Group entered into finance lease arrangements for its motor vehicles.
 The average lease terms are three years with the purchase options at minimal consideration at end of the lease periods.
 Depreciation of the leased motor vehicles is calculated on a straight-line basis at 20% per annum.
-The Group's interests in the leased motor vehicles were charged for the payables under the relevant finance leases (note 21).
+The finance leases payable by the Group (note 21) are secured by the Group's interests in the leased motor vehicles.